TechGrounds-Cloud8/cloud8-sasudi90/08_Project/V1.1/Documentation/README.md

 # Edit website content

-When the website needs to be updated the `web_content.zip` can be overwritten in the `postdeploymentscripts` directory.
+When the website needs to be updated the `webcontent.zip` can be overwritten in the `postdeploymentscripts` directory.
 Just replace this ZIP file without adjusting the name.

 # Edit or add IP adress of administrator